ityonemo/Unum2-c/README.md

 represent a value greater than the lattice which is the factor whose powers determine the range of each epoch.

+Given the lattice, latticebits, epochbits, and pivot, the function will automatically fill out the lookup tables for the desired lattices, and return a pointer to the environment variable.
+There is a global variable pointer PENV which should be assigned to this location, which when enabled will allow all of the mathematics occur in the desired Type 2 Unum environment.
+You may switch environments later, but it is the responsibility of the programmer to keep track of which environment the Unum calculations should be run in; C will do *nothing* to stop you from using a Unum generated in one environment in another environment.

 PFloats
 =======